BlenderCN/BlenderPython/Keyframes.md

 -  keyframe object properties (like location, scale, rotation, hide_render)
 -  keyframe mesh content (move vertices by keyframe)
 -  keyframe miscellaneous

+mention constant interpolation (this avoids the need to place a before and after keyframe)